Enrique Ramil: Career

-Enrique Ramil was born on 18 June 1984 in Ares La Coruña, Spain.
+Enrique Ramil was born on 18 June 1984 in Ares, Province of A Coruña, Spain.
 When he was three he joined the parish choir of his home town in Galicia.

 At the age of nineteen he moved to Madrid where he attended singing and musical theatre lessons.
 His professional career started in 2005 and since then he has performed in lots of different stages such as streets of London, television, theatres...